Kazakhstan country brief

 Energy and minerals

-Kazakhstan possesses vast reserves of natural resources and fossil fuels, many of which are untapped.
-Globally, Kazakhstan ranks in the top ten countries for coal, oil, gas, chrome, zinc and bauxite reserves.
-Kazakhstan possesses about 19 per cent of world uranium reserves, eight per cent of zinc, seven per cent of manganese and four per cent of iron ore.
+In addition to uranium, Kazakhstan possesses vast reserves of natural resources and fossil fuels, many of which are untapped.
+Globally, Kazakhstan has the 12th largest proven oil reserves and 14th largest natural gas reserves, and ranks in the top ten countries for coal, gold, chrome, zinc, lead and bauxite reserves.
+Kazakhstan possesses eight per cent of the world’s zinc, seven per cent of manganese and four per cent of iron ore.
 In production terms, however, the Kazakh mining industry remains far from realising its full potential.
-According to the US Department of Energy, Kazakhstan’s oil production in 2011 was 1.6 million barrels per day.
-Full development of its major oil fields could add a further 1.5 million barrels per day by 2014.
+According to the US Department of Energy, Kazakhstan’s oil production in 2012 was 1.6 million barrels per day.
 Kazakhstan’s sector of the Caspian Sea is believed to hold several other major oil and gas reserves as yet unexploited.

 Steadily rising natural gas production has turned Kazakhstan from a net importer to a net exporter over the past few years.
-20.2 billion cubic metres of natural gas were produced in 2011, of which 8.1 billion was exported.
+39.6 billion cubic metres of natural gas were produced in 2013, mostly for export.

 Oil exporting capacity was substantially enhanced in 2001 with the opening of a pipeline from Kazakhstan to Novorossiysk, a Russian port city on the Black Sea.
 Kazakhstan’s oil is also exported across the Caspian Sea to join the Baku-Tbilisi-Ceyhan pipeline.
 In late 2005 a pipeline to China was opened.
 New pipelines are also being planned across the region.
 Kazakhstan’s industrial sector is heavily reliant upon mining and mineral processing and on related activities such as the production of basic mining and engineering equipment.